StemTBioinf/RprogrammingII/index.md

     ## Zfp947   0.4716092  0.000000 0.000000
     ## Atad2    8.4770954  2.512690 1.835594

 ***Exercise*** This is fine, but by calling `new` the user still has to remember that the data has to be of class `matrix`.
 Think of a function that could be written to make the life of a user easier.
+Hint: Have a look at `is.matrix` in the help section.

 ***Exercise*** Write a function called `get.var.genes` that will take a `scell` S4 object and calculate the top N most variable genes (i.e we want a vector of gene names).
 The basis of the code is in the RI tutorial.